The Total Novice's Guide to Dirt Track Racing

 Super Dirt Late Model Action

-Dirt Modifieds are the most popular and common type of race car racing on dirt tracks throughout the United States.
-They are the oldest type of race car currently racing today with a history dating all the way back to the days of the post World War 1940's.
-The yerm for modified comes from the fact that they are not stock but, rather, modified passenger cars differentiating them from production based cars.
+Dirt modifieds are the most popular and common type of race car racing on dirt tracks throughout the United States.
+They are the oldest type of race car currently racing today with a history dating all the way back to the days of the post–World War 1940s.
+The term for modified comes from the fact that they are not stock but, rather, modified passenger cars differentiating them from production-based cars.
 Early modifieds began with drivers modifying their production based cars to give them a competitive edge.
-Over time cars in this class have morphed into something that no longer represent any current production based vehicles.
-Today modifieds are a hybrid between a traditional stock car and an open wheel race car.
+Over time, cars in this class have morphed into something that no longer represents any current production-based vehicles.
+Today, modifieds are a hybrid between a traditional stock car and an open wheel race car.

 IMCA style modifieds are the most common type of modified raced throughout the United States and Canada, but originally started out as dirt modifieds but are also raced on asphalt.
 In this style of modified the driver sits on the left side of the car and lack the down-force components of other types of dirt modifieds.
 IMCA modifieds use stock production frame components as part of the racing chassis and are popular because of their simple design, light-weight, high power, and ability to easily adapt to varying track conditions.